jrs-coding-school/mysql-camp/2-connecting/index.md

 mysql> select now();
 ```

 Without a semicolon your SQL statement continues on the next line, as denoted by `->`.
-The SQL is not executed until you provide the `;`.
+The SQL is not executed until you provide the `;` followed by the enter key.

 ```
 mysql> select